pfreixes/python-amqp-pycones/slides.rst

 ============================================

-These people argue that Python is enough slow to spend more time running the asyncronous stack than performing IO operations.
-The following chart tries to explain how a Python code running on top of an asyncronous pattern is executed, where the asyncronous code taskes more time than the I/O.
+These people argue that **Python is enough slow** to spend more time running the asyncronous stack than waiting for IO operations.

+This chart explains how a Python code running on top of an asyncronous pattern is executed.

 .. code:: bash